WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 In order to be Verifiable Credential compliant, we need to use a different signature proof.
 Currently [`MerkleProof2019`](https://w3c-dvcg.github.io/lds-merkle-proof-2019/) is being spec'd out and will be compliant with VC's.

-While mulitple signatures are allowable in a VC, the Blockcerts spec should only specify that a blockchain proof is required.
+While multiple signatures are allowable in a VC, the Blockcerts spec should only specify that a blockchain proof is required.
 There may be benefits to supplying both an RSA signature (as an example) and a `MerkleProof2019` signature so that there may be better interoptability for verifiers that might not support `MerkleProof2019` yet.

 Example